abhishekdbihani/abhishekdbihani.github.io/index.md

 *Responsibilities:*

-Grading fortnightly undergraduate progress reports about field development and reservoir management, consisting of through oil-in-place estimation, decline curve analysis, material balance studies and drainage radii calculations using a combination of available field data.
+Grading and office hours for fortnightly progress reports about field development and reservoir management, consisting of through oil-in-place estimation, decline curve analysis, material balance studies and drainage radii calculations using a combination of available field data.

 ---